kubermatic/dashboard/README.md

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `npm run serve`.

+## Troubleshooting

+- **Node Sass could not find a binding for your current environment** (for example Windows 64-bit with Node.js 7.x)
+  - Rebuild on target system:
+    - rm node_module
+    - npm install
+    - npm rebuild node-sass

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).